mimergel/sap-hana-vm/README.md

 	* Private DNS Zone
 	* Bastion Host
 	* DevOps Deployment Agent

-	For production workloads please consider using the [Microsoft Cloud Adoption Framework for SAP on Azure](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/sap/enterprise-scale-landing-zone)
+	* Windows 10 Admin Host (For HANA Studio, SAPGui, Easy SAPBits Upload to storage account, etc.)

+	Use this button to setup all of the above:
 	[![Deploy to Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmimergel%2Fsap-hana-vm%2Fbeta%2FARM-Template%2Fbasic-resources.json)

+	Note: For production workloads use the [Microsoft Cloud Adoption Framework for SAP on Azure for Landing Zone Builds](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/sap/enterprise-scale-landing-zone)

 5. In case an existing landing zone will be used setup only your own DevOps Deployment Agent within the same or peered VNET
 	* Option A) With this ARM-Template